bitburner-official/bitburner-src/markdown/bitburner.darknet.isdarknetserver.md

 ## Darknet.isDarknetServer() method

 Returns whether the server is a darknet server.
-Defaults to the running script's server if host is not specified.

 Returns false if the server does not exist or has gone offline.